Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 Variables: Age, sex, chest pain, resting electrocardiogram, slope pf peak exercise ST, number of major vessels colored by fluoroscopy,exercise induced angina, Thalassemia, fasting blood glucose, serum cholesterol,ST depression induced by exercise and maximum heart rate achieved are associated with an increased/decreased risk for CVD.

-Whereas, resting blood pressure doesn't present with an association to and increased or decrease CVD risk.
+Whereas, resting blood pressure didn't present with an association to an increased or decreased CVD risk.

-I should note that, with further analysis,the association with CVD risk appeared to differ between males and females.

 To get more accurate insights, I analyzed different variables: